 - It’s not necessary that you currently earn income from the investment, but it must be reasonable to expect that you will.

-- Interest on the money you borrow for contributions to an RRSP, registered pension plan or tax-free savings account, or for the purchase of personal assets such as your home or cottage, is not deductible.
+- Interest on the money you borrow for contributions to an RRSP, registered pension plan or TFSA, or for the purchase of personal assets such as your home or cottage, is not deductible.

 Did you know?